 That night was not meaningful because it was the most expensive inn in Bethlehem or because they had the biggest room.
 It was because of who was there, and what He means to us now.

-Something becomes special because it was part of someones life that you loved.
+Something becomes special because it was part of someone’s life you loved.
 It becomes special when it reminds you of them.
 Or when it helps you remember who they were, or the memories you had with them.
 Or when it helps you understand them better.

 When I look at the things that were special to my grandma, the things she took care of, the way she spent her time, I know her better.

-We gain meaning from those we love around us.
+We gain meaning from those we love.
 I think I did alright with my gifts this year, despite my inner struggle.
 I hope I helped my family know that I love them and that I know them and that they are special to me.
 My Christmas is meaningful because I can reflect on the memories I have had with my family and friends.

 We have “things” that are meaningful to us.
 Griffin and I have a few movies, a few spots we like to go to, and grapefruits that bring meaning to our relationship.
 That seems silly, but it is the memories and the love between us that make seemingly ordinary things and places bring a shiver to my skin and a quiver to my lip.
 Not because they are things, but because they remind me of him.
 And sometimes gifts are meaningful just because of who they come from.

-I hope we can all have the right things around us to remind us of love, of family, and of our Savior, Jesus Christ.
+I hope we can all have the right things around us this Christmas to remind us of love, of family, and of our Savior, Jesus Christ.